 8. Dip & Kick.

-I stumbled across this freestyle drill last year and fell in love with it right away.
+I stumbled across this freestyle drill recently and fell in love with it right away.
 It comes courtesy of Mike Bottom (University of Michigan’s head coach), and one of his former swimmers Bobby Savulich who demonstrates it below.

 I prefer doing it in a long course pool so that you can get a few stroke cycles in.
-With swimming fins on in particular once your arms get going you can build up some great speed.
+With fins on, your arms get going and you can build up some great speed.

 Here is Coach Bottom explaining how the drill works: